YashAnand1/UnderstandingLDAP/README.md

 ## Key Features of LDAP

 - **Lightweight**: Simple, efficient, and fast.
-- **Directory**: Organizes data in a tree-like structure, similar to a file directory or phone directory.
+- **Directory**: Organises data in a tree-like structure, similar to a file directory or phone directory.
-- **Access**: Provides methods to securely access, search, and modify directory data, allowing only authorized users.
+- **Access**: Provides methods to securely access, search, and modify directory data, allowing only authorised users.
 - **Protocol**: Defines a set of rules for interacting with the directory and communicating data between clients and the directory server.

 ## Why Use LDAP?